 10 THINGS I LEARNED FROM TOM IZZO

 I spent two seasons as a member of the men’s basketball support staff at Michigan State University from 1999-2001.
-Not to mention I live five minutes away from campus so naturally I spend a lot of time at practice.
-It must be noted that HS coaches are allowed to attend practice.

 1-Work Ethic: Nothing positive gets accomplished without it.
 Spartan players are expected to punch the clock as well as the coaching staff, team managers, and staff personnel.
 On some days I saw coaches in the office as early as 6:30 AM and as late as 3:00 AM.
 I’ve seen players in the practice facility as late as 1:00 AM working on their game.
 You need to have a worker’s mentality if you wish to achieve any success representing the Green and White.